 5. ‘uniqueid’ resource key

 A. This is composed of ComputerID, MotherboardID and Mac Address.
-However, on Mac clients the ComputerID and MotherboardID are blank so this is literally a hashed value of the mac address values.
+However, on Mac clients the ComputerID and MotherboardID are blank so this is literally a hashed value of the mac address values (until 7.5 SP1).
 If you find that you must exclude 'macaddress' as a resource key for Mac clients, then the 'uniqueid' should also be excluded.

-An additional ‘name.domain’ resource key is added for Mac computers bound to an active directory domain.
-This 'name.domain' key contains the organizational values., e.g., ‘OU=…’.
+A. On Mac computers, an additional ‘name.domain’ resource key is added for Mac computers bound to an active directory domain that contains the AD name and domain.
 This shows as the second ‘name.domain’ key and is only reported if it differs from the first ‘name.domain’ key.